 In 1854, Everest’s successor Andrew Scott Waugh approached Calcutta’s archdeacon John Henry Pratt (1809-1871), a British mathematician in an attempt to understand the issue.
 Pratt showed how the error was to be found in the astronomical method: in order to determine the position of a star, the zenith direction (the vertical) must be exactly determined with a plumb line.
 Pratt suggested that the gravitational pull of both Himalaya and Tibetan plateau on the plumb line was stronger to Kaliana, that is closer to the belt than Kalianpur.
 This would have been the reason for the discrepancy that caused the error.
 But when he attempted to calculate the error by evaluating the mass of Himalaya and Tibet, he made a bewildering discovery: the calculated error was three times larger than the measured one!
 The plumb line was deviated from the vertical by a lower angle than expected!
 (The attraction of the Himalaya Mountains upon the plumbline in India, Pratt 1855).

 In other words, the calculation overestimated both Himalaya’s and Tibet’s mass; the mountains exerted a lower gravitational pull than the one calculated by taking into account their estimated density.
 Furthermore, Pratt based its calculations on the maps of the time that put the belts at less than half the height we know today; therefore he could have calculated an even greater missing mass.
-Pratt speculated that under the mountains there was some less dense material that would have kept the belt afloat according to Archimede’s principle.
+Pratt speculated that under the mountains there was some less dense material than the surroundings, something that would have kept the belt afloat according to Archimede’s principle.
 In Pratt’s hypothesis, the lower density portions of the crust are pushed higher: the thicker the crust, the lower the density, the higher the elevation; therefore, mountain belts, as large crustal thickenings, would “float” like icebergs.